 We are creating a Family-Integrated Care environment that encourages families to take responsibility early on for their infant’s care:

 - Developing 10+ Family-Integrated Care rooms to support families in a home-like setting.
 While the expert NICU staff is just a call away, families will assume responsibility for caring for their baby, just as they will when they leave the hospital.
 Studies have shown the more parents are involved with their newborn’s care, the sooner babies are ready to thrive on their own.

 - Expanding the highly successful family liaison position from part-time to full-time.
 A former NICU parent with special training will work with families to provide education and resources during a challenging time.

 - Creating two “transition” rooms to evaluate a newborn’s health and stability immediately following delivery.
 Some babies need a little extra care, but don’t really need to be admitted to the NICU.
 Having these transition rooms will support their care and assessment, with the hope of preparing them for a normal discharge.

 - Providing support to families experiencing the stress of caring for fragile newborns.
 Studies have shown that parents whose baby had a NICU stay are at high-risk for post-traumatic stress disorder (PTSD).
-We hope to hire a psychologist who can help parents make sense of their experience and support them through their transition home.
+We have a psychologist who helps parents make sense of their experience and support them through their transition home.

 - Conducting a NICU sound and environmental evaluation to ensure newborns and their families receive care in the most protective environment.